pol-floriach/kuramoto-multiple-pops/README.md

 on an active Julia REPL.
 ## Contents
 ### One population
-+ `kuramoto_1pop`: Simulation example of a Kuramoto-Sakaguchi system of oscillators, using both the microscopical equations and a mean field model (using the Ott-Antonsen ansatz).
++ `kuramoto_1pop`: Simulation example of a Kuramoto-Sakaguchi system of oscillators, using both the microscopical equations and a mean field model, defining an order parameter for the system (and using the Ott-Antonsen ansatz).

 + `kuramoto_1pop_sim`: Integrates the microscopical system and outputs an animation of the N oscillators phase on the unit circle.